Last Updated on December 17, 2025 by Hannah Stephenson

 The viewpoint is at the start of a rocky ridge along the edge of Table Mountain.
 It gives you an insane panoramic view of the city below, from the skyscrapers in the CBD to Lion’s Head, the beaches, and the Twelve Apostles.

 I love to hike up to Kloof Corner at sunset, which is easy to do.
-It’s only a 20-minute hike up from the trailhead, but remember to bring a torch for the way back down!
+It’s only a 20-minute hike up from the trailhead, and it’s a bit steep in sections but not technically difficult.
+Just remember to bring a torch for the way back down!

 I’ve got a full guide to hiking Kloof Corner here, but it’s a pretty straightforward hike so you can’t really go wrong.
 Just be prepared for quite a few steps on the way up!